 For a prize competition to be legal under the Gambling Act 2005, the skill element must be real and meaningful.
 It must affect the outcome of the competition.
 Competitions that rely on luck rather than skill run the risk of being classified as illegal lotteries.
 Organisers should make sure the skill-based task is not trivial or widely known.
 This is essential to stay within the legal definition of a prize competition and avoid penalties or shutdowns.

 If you’re planning to run a prize competition in the UK, it’s essential that your competition is set up legally.
-The Gambling Act 2005 allows prize competitions to operate without a gambling licence—but only if they follow strict rules.
-If you don’t follow these rules, your competition could be classed as an illegal lottery, which is a criminal offence.
+The Gambling Act 2005 allows prize competitions to operate without a gambling licence, but only if they follow certain rules.
+If they don’t follow these rules, the prize draw could be classed as an illegal lottery, which is a criminal offence.

 Here’s exactly what you need to do to stay legal: